Cru (Christian organization): 1990s and 2000s

 During the late 1980s and 1990s, Campus Crusade's Family First ministry endorsed the complementarian position that men and women have different but complementary roles and responsibilities in marriage, family life, and religious leadership.
 Bill and Vonette Bright served as board members of the pro-complementarian Council on Biblical Manhood and Womanhood and signed the Danvers Statement.
 The historian Turner credits FamilyLife Director Dennis Rainey with advancing the complementarian position among Campus Crusade's leadership.
 In 1993, FamilyLife published the Family Manifesto emphasizing male leadership over the family and the female role as nurturers.
 In 1999, Campus Crusade adopted the Southern Baptist Convention's doctrinal statement on the family endorsing complementarianism.
 Campus Crusade has also endorsed the traditional evangelical positions on homosexuality and abortion.
 During the early 2000s, its family ministry FamilyLife supported California's Proposition 22 and opposed gay marriage.

 In 1991, Campus Crusade moved its world headquarters from Arrowhead Springs, California to Orlando, Florida.
-In 1992, Campus Crusade partnered with Co-Mission to evangelize in the Former Soviet Union.
+In 1992, Campus Crusade partnered with Co-Mission to evangelize in the former Soviet Union.
 During the 1990s, Campus Crusade launched a series of campus media campaigns promoting sexual abstinence and opposing alcoholism and racism.
 In 1996, Crusade drew controversy when it published advertisements containing testimonies by "former homosexuals" during the National Coming Out Week; several newspapers either declined to run the ads, or published editorial rebuttals.

 To combat the under-representation of African American and other ethnic minorities during the late 1970s and 1980s, Campus Crusade launched several ethnic-based student movements during the early 1990s.
 In 1991, Tom Fritz founded the Impact movement which sought to reach African Americans by organizing regional conferences featuring Gospel music.
 To appeal to Black students, Campus Crusade launched advertising campaigns highlighting Biblical arguments against racism and promoting the African roots of Christianity.
 The Epic and Destino movements were also launched to reach Asian American and Latino students.
-In addition, the Korea Campus Crusade for Christ also opened chapters in the West Coast to accommodate the Korean-American diaspora.
+In addition, the Korea Campus Crusade for Christ, now known as SOON Movement, also opened chapters in the West Coast to accommodate the Korean-American diaspora.